IRFuzzer: Specialized Fuzzing for LLVM Backend Code Generation: Design

 A \sCFG is a CFG with a single \textit{source} entry block and a single \textit{sink} exit block that will be placed inside a larger CFG.
 Within the \sCFG, we allow the synthesis of an arbitrary control flow graph.
 However, every control flow edge starting in the \sCFG must be contained within the \sCFG, except for \textit{source} edges, \textit{sink} edges, and return instructions.
 With this restriction, we can insert \sCFG into a program without breaking the dominator constraint by randomly selecting a block and splitting it into two.
-The first part is \textit{source} and the second \textit{sink}.
-After block splitting, we generate random \sCFG starting from \textit{source} and ending with \textit{sink}.
+The first part of the block is the \textit{source} and the second is the \textit{sink}.
+After block splitting, we generate random \sCFG starting from \textit{source} and ending with \textit{sink}. } A challenge in mutating CFGs is how to preserve the dominator constraints.
+Naively inserting and removing arbitrary edges in a CFG may violate dominator constraints between basic blocks, which may cause use-before-definition.
+For example, starting from the CFG in \autoref{fig:cfg:a}, after we add an edge, $B2$ no longer dominates $B3$ in \autoref{fig:cfg:b}.
+If $B3$ uses any value defined in $B2$, the program will cause a use-before-definition error if it follows the new edge.